loeseke/object-centric-streaming-discovery/README.md

 Note that the offline TOTeM model requires an XML input log, since `ocpa` is used for importing OCELs, however, JSON logs work fine for offline OC-DFGs and OCPNs.
 The above steps can be implemented analogously for TOTeM via `model_builder_totem.py` and `onl_vs_offl_evaluation_totem.py`.

 #### Runtime and cache-behavior evaluation
 The runtime and cache behavior during stream processing can be recorded via optional `RuntimeMonitor` and `CacheMonitor` attributes in each streaming representation.
 The former takes runtime measurements, e.g. of individual buffer updates, while the latter e.g. records the distribution of object types across model buffers at 10% intervals in the stream.

+For the container-logistics log, example plots of the monitored runtime and cache behavior can be re-created via the `_monitoring_` Jupyter notebook in the `examples` directory.
+The resulting plots are located in the corresponding subdirectory in `figures`.

-The collected data can be aggregated and visualized via functionality defined in `monitor_evaluation.py`, e.g.:
+The collected monitoring data can be aggregated and visualized via functionality defined in `monitor_evaluation.py`, e.g.:
 ```python
 from utils import EventStream
 from model_buffers import TotemBuffer